GenomicsAotearoa/long-read-assembly/docs/pages/day3b_assembly_cleanup_annotation.md

 makes use of another genome assembly with annotations you wish to "copy" onto your assembly.

-??? question "What is the easiest way to annotate my genome of interest ?"
+??? clipboard-question "What is the easiest way to annotate my genome of interest ?"

     The easiest way to get a genome annotated is to have someone else do it.
 If sharing data with NCBI is possible and your assembly is the best option to